14 day free trial, no credit card required →

 • Mega (1M+): $10,000-$100,000+ per post

 The general rule of thumb: influencers earn roughly $0.01-$0.05 per follower per sponsored post, with micro-influencers often earning on the higher end due to better engagement rates.
+For a full breakdown of earnings by tier, see how much Instagram influencers actually make.

 How to land your first deal: Create a media kit showing your engagement rate, audience demographics, and content style.
 Platforms like Aspire, Open Influence, and Grin connect creators with brands.
 You can also pitch brands directly — start with products you already use and love.